whitespur/MIQ-RASA-Package/rasa_nlu/docs/components.rst

           "similarity_type": "cosine"  # string 'cosine' or 'inner' "num_neg": 20
-          "use_max_sim_neg": true  # flag which loss function to use "random_seed": None # set to any int to generate a reproducible training result
+          "use_max_sim_neg": true  # flag which loss function to use
           # regularization
           "C2": 0.002
           "C_emb": 0.8
           "droprate": 0.2
-          # flag for tokenizing intents
+          # flag if to tokenize intents
           "intent_tokenization_flag": false
           "intent_split_symbol": "_"
           # visualization of accuracy